kristinemlarson/gnssrefl/README.md

 ### News <a name="news"></a>

+March 17, 2021

+I have removed CDDIS from the default RINEX 2.11 archive search list.
+It is still useable if you use -archive cddis.

+March 14, 2021

+Minor changes - filenames using the hybrid option are allowed to be 132 characters long.
+This might address issue with people that want to have very very very long path names.
+I also added the decimation feature so it works for both GPS and GNSS.

 February 24, 2021

 We now have three translation options for RINEX files: fortran, hybrid, and python.
 The last of these